Assassination of Umberto I of Italy: Memory

 At the site of the attack in Monza, the Expiatory Chapel was built in 1910 in memory of the murdered king, designed by the architect Giuseppe Sacconi, at the behest of his son, Victor Emmanuel III.
 Deciesed king was also themed in works of by the poets Giovanni Pascoli or Adolfo Resplendino.

 Bresci's personal effects, including the gun with which he killed Umberto I with some bullets, are kept at the Criminological Museum in Rome.

+Commenting about the 1969 book Killing No Murder by Edward Hyams, the Canadian critic George Fetherling in The Book of Assassins wrote that the description by Hymas of Umberto I "is so harsh that one is left to marvel that only three people tried to kill him".
 The assassination is pictured in Italian movie L'ultimo giorno del Re (The Last Day of the King) directed by Ettore Radice from 2020.